NEW CHORAL MUSIC FOR SOUTH AFRICA

 Composed by Hans Huyssen

 Hans Huyssen is currently writing a choral work for VOX Cape Town that is based on a poem that was discovered by David McKenzie, scribbled on the walls of an abandoned Karoo cottage.
-This work is mainly a cappella but will also include wind instruments, and is anticipated to be premiered later in 2019.
+This work is mainly a cappella but will also include wind instruments, and is anticipated to be premiered in 2020.
 This commission is generously supported by the SAMRO Foundation.

-MOLWENI (We Are One) (2018)
+Molweni (We Are One) (2018)

 Commissioned by VOX Cape Town and David Parry Davies for The Eco-Logic Awards 2018